快速導覽

 Great places to visit in Central in the morning

-After having breakfast at a Hong Kong-style tea restaurant in Central, you can first go to some of the main attractions in Central: For example, you can first go to the Man Mo Temple on Hollywood Road to pay homage, and then walk to the Mural Street in Central, which is also shorter than Hollywood Road. .
-If you finish breakfast at 08:00 in the morning, you can visit these two attractions around 10:00 in the morning.
+After having breakfast at a Hong Kong-style tea restaurant in Central, you can first go to some of the main attractions in Central: First, go to the Man Mo Temple on Hollywood Road to pay homage, and then walk to the Central Mural Street, which is also located on Hollywood Road.
+If you finish breakfast at 08:00 in the morning, you can visit these two attractions before about 10:00 in the morning.

-Since PMQ Original Shop in Central only opens at 12:00 noon, you can arrange to visit Tai Kwun in Central during the free time from 10:00 to 12:00 in the morning.
-During the visit, take some time to take photos with this historical building, and take the opportunity to learn about this attraction that combines historical monuments and art museums.
+Since PMQ Original Shop in Central only opens at 12:00 noon, you can visit Tai Kwun in Central during your free time from 10:00 to 12:00 in the morning.
+Use this 2-hour sightseeing time to admire this 100-year-old building in Central Tai Kwun, and at the same time understand how they combine historical monuments and art galleries.

 Business information of PMQ Original Shop in Central: